jack-powers/jack-powers.github.io/index.md

 ### Professional Summary
-I am a mathematics graduate from Queensland University of Technology currently undertaking a Master of Philosophy (Mathematics), also from QUT.
+I am a Master of Philosophy (Mathematics) student at Queensland University of Technology researching prioritisation techniques for elective surgery waiting lists.
+I have completed a Bachelor of Mathematics degree majoring in Operations Research from QUT in 2020.
+I have a range of skills in mathematics, statistics, simulation, and data science.

 ### Research Work

 [2020/21 AMSI VRS Summer Research Project](/AMSI)